Blue Whale Calves Gain Hundreds of Pounds Daily

 From their gargantuan size to their voracious appetites, blue whale calves never cease to inspire wonder.
 Perhaps the most incredible aspect of the blue whale’s life cycle is the astonishing rate at which the calves put on weight in the early stages of life.
-In the span of just a few months, a blue whale calf can balloon in size, transforming from a sizable newborn into a true leviathan of the deep.
+Over just a few months, a blue whale calf can grow rapidly.
+It transforms from a sizable newborn into a true leviathan of the deep.

 Birthing Blue Whale Calves